-QUEEN OF AIR
+QUEEN OF THE THRONES OF AIR

-WATER OF AIR
+WATER OF THE THRONES OF AIR

 The Queen of Swords represents the Water in the Air, thus supplying the qualities of emotion and sensitivity to the airy element.
 By extension, this Queen also endows the ability to transfer and reflect, to form and create.
 As the mother of Air, she is dominant when it comes to matters of intellect and logic.